Home » Geology » Geologic Timeline » The Mesozoic Era: The Age of Reptiles, Dinosaurs and Conifers

 At the same time, conifers filled the landscape.
 This became an important food source for dinosaurs.
 In addition, oxygen levels increased to 35% compared to 21% today.

 The theory is that gigantism is correlated with oxygen content in the atmosphere.
 Higher oxygen levels meant more size and mass.
-There is varying opinion on oxygen levels in the Mesozoic Era.
+There are varying opinions on oxygen levels in the Mesozoic Era.
 Regardless, these reptile-like mammals grew extraordinarily in size.

 For the next 160 million years, dinosaurs were the dominant land vertebrates on Earth.
 This existed until the Cretaceous-Paleogene extinction.